Royal Mile Walking Tour (Self Guided), Edinburgh

 3) St. Giles' Cathedral (must see)

-Best to get onto a tour as there's much you could miss just wandering on your own.
-A rooftop tour (拢6) is also worth it.
+Best to get onto a tour, as there's much you could miss just wandering on your own.
+Also, if you're feeling adventurous, take the rooftop tour (worth ÂŁ6).

 4) Royal Mile Whiskies